Josh Wills and Mathew Garnett have recently moved out of NHS assessment units.

 Might not his ‘treatment’, and over safeguarding, have contributed to his continued, and increasing self harm ?

-Was his behaviour part of an autistic phase, he would, or could be helped to grow out of ?
+Was his behaviour part of an autistic phase, or hormonal so he would or could be helped to grow out of ?

 How is the ‘support’ of Spectrum, different from his hospital, except for a more homely environment, location, access family, and outings ?